Unnatural Acts in Romans 1:26-27

 We can see the following meanings used in the verses above:

 - An inborn conscience (“the Law within our hearts”).

 - Birthright or genetic origin of those born as Jews.

 - Cultural convention, e.g. hair lengths for men and women.

-- The divine nature of God, contrasted to that of the world which is corrupted by “lust, impulse, passions, anger” [wrath].
+- The divine nature of God as contrasted to that of the world which is corrupted by “lust, impulse, passions, anger” [wrath].

 Other than the reference to hair length, all of these have to do with innate created characteristics that cannot be chosen.
 Our species, birthright, and natural inclinations are part of how God created us and desires us to participate in, contrasted to the corruption that comes from the world through lust.